AdaCore/spark2014/lrm/source/packages.rst

                                         -- the body of Another_Package that has a with clause naming Y.
-                                        -- For Another_Package to initialize D, D must be declared in -- the visible part of Y or a subprogram which initializes D -- must be decared in the visible part of Y. is
+                                        -- For Another_Package to initialize D, D must be declared in -- the visible part of Y or a subprogram which initializes D -- must be declared in the visible part of Y. is
       function A_Is_Ready return Boolean;
       with